Severn Stoke: Church

 The Anglican parish church is dedicated to St Denys.
 It forms part of the parish of Kempsey in the Diocese of Worcester.

 The Grade II* listed church is built of grey rubble masonry throughout and dates mainly from the 14th and 15th centuries, but was restored in 1872 and 1890.
 The building consists of a nave with a south aisle and porch, a transept on the south side of the church, a tower on the north side, and a chancel.
 There are Romanesque carved fragments set into the chancel walls both inside and out, and reset into a niche on the N side of the nave; the niche has an arched head.

 Schools

 The local primary school closed in 1986.
 The nearest primary schools today are at Kempsey and Upton-upon-Severn.

 Public transport

-The village has occasional daytime buses to and from Worcester and Upton upon Severn from Monday to Saturday.
+The village has occasional daytime buses to and from Worcester and Upton upon Severn on school days.

-The nearest railway station is at Great Malvern (10 miles, 16.1 km), with hourly services to Birmingham and to London Paddington, and two-hourly weekday services to Bristol Temple Meads.
+The nearest railway station is at Great Malvern (10 miles, 16 km away), with hourly services to Birmingham and to London Paddington, and two-hourly weekday services to Bristol Temple Meads.
 (Though Severn Stoke was never connected to the railway, a highly detailed 00 gauge model can be seen, based on what the station may have looked like if there had been one.)